Artist & Author: Ginger E. Mosher

 Signs to Make You Wonder

 The cars were loaded as we headed to the slopes of Sugar Mountain in Boone North Carolina.
 Despite the unusually warm January weather, we pressed on hoping that it would be our grandchildren’s first snow and skiing experience.
 The first sign of promise we saw, in the clear blue skies of heaven, was—what we all described as—the fattest rainbow ever.
-And we knew that God was up to something good.
+And then we knew that God was up to something good.

 The rainbow soon disappeared but when we arrived on the mountaintop the heavens opened, and four inches of snow fell all around us.
 What a sense of wonder we felt at this beautiful gift from heaven.
 God sent the snow, so we skied, sledded, had snowball fights, and built snowmen.
 On top of the rainbow, snow and family fun, two red cardinals were seen perched as if to say, “Though your sins be as scarlet they shall be white as snow” (Isaiah 1:18 KJV).
-And we knew—God was taking care of something as only He can.
+And then we knew—God was taking care of something as only He can.

-Heading home with a grateful heart, my attention was drawn to a large, white, solitary cross standing high in the north Georgia mountains.
+Driving home from our adventure with a grateful heart, my attention was drawn to a large, white, solitary cross standing high in the north Georgia mountains.
 As I reflected on its silent message, I heard my spirit singing, “Jesus paid it all,” with its lyrics, “All to him I owe.
 Sin had left a crimson stain.
 He washed it white as snow.”* Three days later—on my birthday—another cardinal came to visit.
 Perched on a dogwood branch outside our family room window, it chirped and sang until it had our full attention.
 And once again, we knew—God was fixing something broken.

 The Land of God’s Promises